Border control: Customs

 Each country has its own laws and regulations for the import and export of goods into and out of a country, which its customs authority enforces.
 The import or export of some goods may be restricted or forbidden, in which case customs controls enforce such policies.
 Customs enforcement at borders can also entail collecting excise tax and preventing the smuggling of dangerous or illegal goods.
 A customs duty is a tariff or tax on the importation (usually) or exportation (unusually) of goods.

 In many countries, border controls for arriving passengers at many international airports and some road crossings are separated into red and green channels in order to prioritise customs enforcement.
 Within the European Union's common customs area, airports may operate additional blue channels for passengers arriving from within that area.
 For such passengers, border control may focus specifically on prohibited items and other goods that are not covered by the common policy.
-Luggage tags for checked luggage travelling within the EU are green-edged so they may be identified.
+Luggage tags for checked luggage traveling within the EU are green-edged so they may be identified.
 In most EU member states, travellers coming from other EU countries within the Schengen Area can use the green lane, although airports outside the Schengen Area or with frequent flights arriving from jurisdictions within Schengen but outside the European Union may use blue channels for convenience and efficiency.

 A customs area is an area designated for storage of commercial goods that have not cleared border controls.
 Commercial goods not yet cleared through customs are often stored in a type of customs area known as a bonded warehouse, until processed or re-exported.
-Ports authorised to handle international cargo generally include recognised bonded warehouses.
+Ports authorized to handle international cargo generally include recognised bonded warehouses.
 For the purpose of customs duties, goods within the customs area are treated as being outside the country.
 This allows easy transshipment to a third country without customs authorities being involved.
 For this reason, customs areas are usually carefully controlled and fenced to prevent smuggling.
 However, the area is still territorially part of the country, so the goods within the area are subject to other local laws (for example drug laws and biosecurity regulations), and thus may be searched, impounded or turned back.
 The term is also sometimes used to define an area (usually composed of several countries) which form a customs union, a customs territory, or to describe the area at airports and ports where travellers are checked through customs.